 There’s no shortage of metrics to capture in your environmental, health and safety strategy.
 Figuring out which ones can make the biggest impact can seem daunting, but many of them are critical to your organization’s success.
 When creating your EHS strategy, recording your Lost Time Incident Rate (LTIR) should be a priority.

-What Is Lost Time Incident Rate?
+- What is Lost Time Incident Rate (LTIR)?

 How to Calculate Lost Time Incident Rate